There are a number of ways to record multiple event probabilities: you can use probability trees, sample space diagrams

 In a class of 32 students, 18 are boys of which 7 are left-handed.

 There are 15 left-handed people in the class altogether.

-If I pick a student at random, what is the probability it is a right-handed girl?
+If I pick a student at random, what is the probability that it is a right-handed girl?

-We can see there are 2 options here, Gender and left-handed/right-handed.
-This means we need a two-level frequency tree,
+We can see that there are two options here - gender and left-handed/right-handed.
+This means that we need a two-level frequency tree: